 Certain products contain chemicals that can help remove tattoos quickly by reducing their color and breaking up the particles.

 Most people already have one or more of these removers at home:

 - nail polish remover

-You could also use cleansers or products that contain chemicals like glycolic, lactic, or salicylic acid, which can help increase skin cell turnover and deep clean the area.
+You could also use cleansers or products that contain chemicals like glycolic, lactic, or salicylic acid, which can help and deep clean the area.
 You may have a few beauty products that contain these ingredients already.

 Rub your remover of choice onto the affected area with a cloth in gentle, but firm, circular motions for about 20 seconds at a time.
 Check on the area, and keep scrubbing as needed.
 Make sure you wash the product off as soon as you’re done.

 Persistent scrubbing can cause temporary irritation or inflammation.
 And if used for extended periods of time, chemical removers can irritate the skin, too.

 If your skin is red or inflamed, apply a cool compress to the area for about 15 minutes.